Community amateur sports club: History

 On 30 November 2001, the Charity Commission announced that it would now recognise as charitable: "The promotion of community participation in healthy recreation by the provision of facilities for the playing of particular sports."

 Then on 17 April 2002, in his Budget, the Chancellor of the Exchequer introduced a package of tax reliefs to support Community Amateur Sports Clubs (CASCs) as an alternative route for those CASCs unable or unwilling to apply for charitable status.

 Key dates

 In 2002 the CASC scheme was established in Schedule 18 of the Finance Act with effect from April 2002 but has since been replaced with Chapter 9 Part 13 of the Corporation Tax Act 2010.
 CASCs were granted the opportunity to claim Gift Aid on donations meaning up to an additional £28 for every £100 donated.
 Since 6 April 2011 the amount that can be reclaimed has been reduced to £25 for every £100 donated.

 The 2003 Local Government Act enabled registered CASCs to claim 80% mandatory rate relief on business rates providing CASCs "parity with charity" from April 2004.
 Local authorities can grant an additional 20% rate relief to clubs at their discretion.

-In 2004, the threshold for exemption from corporation tax on trading and rental income were raised.
+In 2004, the threshold for exemption from Corporation Tax on trading and rental income was raised.